ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/analyzing.md

 How do we evaluate if we have enough data to solve this problem?
 Data profiling can summarize and gather some general overall information about our dataset through techniques of descriptive statistics.
 Data profiling helps us understand what is available to us, and descriptive statistics helps us understand how many things are available to us.

-In a few of the previous lessons, we used Pandas to provide some descriptive statistics with the [`describe()` function]( https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html).
+In a few of the previous sectionns, we used Pandas to provide some descriptive statistics with the [`describe()` function]( https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html).
 It provides the count, max & min values, mean, standard deviation, and quantiles on the numerical data.
 Using descriptive statistics like the `describe()` function can help you assess how much you have and if you need more.

 ## Sampling and querying